hacksu/How-To-Python/README.md

     new_mouse = input("Enter a mouse name: ")
 ```

 This code uses the magic words "if" and "else" and the function "len" that we looked at before.
 That's right: it turns out that strings have lengths just like lists do, and you can use the same function to get them.
 An if-else statement will run some indented code if some certain logical condition is true: in this case, if the length of the new mouse's name is greater than 0.
 Otherwise, it will run some different code, which needs to appear below a line that just says "else:"; in this case, we're printing an error message to the program's user.
-Which is you in this case, but could be someone else in some other contexts.
+Which is you in this case, but could be someone else in other contexts.

 Note that this is different from the condition in the while loop because we're not stopping the whole process based on it; we're printing an error message if what we want to be true isn't true, but the loop will still continue, so the user can try again.
 Aside from that, though, the types of conditions that can be used in while loops, in if statements, and in other places are all the same, and we could use a while loop with a greater-than symbol or an if statement with a not-equal-to symbol if we wanted.

+So, we now have the ability to enter into our computer the names of infinite mice.

 ## Custom functions

-So, we now have the ability to enter into our computer the names of infinite mice.
 A lot of computer applications, like library card catalogs and inventory systems, are basically just tasked with storing lists and giving users to ability to search and filter them.
 We are halfway there.
-To do this, I'm actually going to switch to a new file that doesn't isn't going to ask me to enter names every time I run it: for demonstration purposes, I'm going to work with a static list of mouse names.
+To do this, I'm actually going to switch to a new file that isn't going to ask me to enter names every time I run it: for demonstration purposes, I'm going to work with a static list of mouse names.
 This is basically just cheating to avoid entering them all into the command line.

 ```python
 mice = ["Logitech G502 HERO SE", "Logitech MS Master 3S", "Tailer Swift", "Anonymouse", "Hatsune Squeaku"]
 ```

-Anyway, the idea is: if we have a list containing, let's say, thousands and thousands of mice, we want the computer to be able to find specific items for us.
+Anyway, the idea is: if we have a list containing, potentially, thousands and thousands of mice, we want the computer to be able to find specific items in it for us.
 To make it do this, we are going to define a custom function called `search_for`.
 To define a function, you write the keyword "def", the name you're giving to the function, and then parentheses with a list of the input variables you want the function to have (in this case only one).
 The input variables consist of things you want to potentially change every time the function is run; otherwise, you can use variables from outside the function normally, although doing that too much can get a little bit disorganized.

 ```python
 def search_for(search_term):
 ```

-These input variables, which are called parameters, don't have any intrinsic value.
-However, when the function is called, they will be given the values that are placed within the parentheses at that point in the code.
-The parameters are placeholders here but when the function is called, they can become anything.
-Now we need an indented block of code that will actually run at that point, when the function is called.
+This input variables, which is called a parameter, doesn't have any intrinsic value.
+However, when the function is called, it will be given the value that is placed within the parentheses at that point in the code.
+In other words, parameters are placeholders initially, but when the function is called, they can become anything.
+Now we need an indented block of code that will actually run at the point at which the function is called.

 ```python
 def search_for(search_term):